-Therefore, by changing the lengths n_1, n_2, n_3 , the piecewise Eq.
-(2) could then be used to optimally fit an abrupt change process with a group of parameters $\varphi(h, \mu, v, n_1, n_2, n_3)$ from a sequence which occurred during a similar abrupt change.
+Therefore, by changing the lengths $n_1$ , $n_2$ , and $n_3$ , the piecewise Eq.
+(2) could then be used to optimally fit an abrupt change process with a group of parameters $\varphi(h, \mu, \nu, n_1, n_2, n_3)$ from a sequence which occurred during a similar abrupt change.

-By testing a sub-sequence obtained from an entire time sequence, a group of parameters $\varphi(h, \mu, \nu, n_1, n_2, n_3)^{-1}$ could then be calculated.
+By testing a sub-sequence obtained from an entire time sequence, a group of parameters $\varphi(h, \mu, \nu, n_1, n_2, n_3)^{1}$ could then be calculated.
 Also, by moving the sub-sequence onto the entire time sequence (as shown in Fig. 5a), a series of groups of parameters $(\varphi^1, \varphi^2, \varphi^3, \dots, \varphi^m)$ could then be calculated.
 The process of the abrupt change could then be studied by analyzing the parameters.
-In Fig. 5b, in order to count the start moment ν , the two states ($\nu = 2.0$ and $\nu = 4.0$) are detected with higher frequency.
-To clarify, this means that two stable states exist in the time sequence, i.e. the system presents a double-peak structure.
-In regards to the relationship between the detecting moment and the start moment as shown in Fig. 5c (blue line), the same start moment has always been detected over a long period, with the detecting moment changing from point 100 to point 500.
+In Fig. 5b, in order to count the start moment $\nu$ , the two states ( $\nu = 2.0$ and $\nu = 4.0$ ) are detected with higher frequency.
+It should be noticed that the reason the frequency of state 2 is higher than state 4 is only because the start moment (just like state 2) is counted here.
+In contrast, the frequency of state 4 will be higher than state 2, if only the end moment (just like state 4) is counted.
+To clarify, this means that two stable states exist in the time sequence, i.e., the system presents a double-peak structure.
+With regards to the relationship between the detecting moment and the start moment, as shown in Fig. 5c (blue line), the same start moment has always been detected over a long period, with the detecting moment changing from point 100 to point 500.
 That start moment is calculated (red line) in Fig. 5c.
 At point 150, the frequency is much higher than in the others.
 The reason being that the point is the start moment of the abrupt change process of the ideal model.
-By utilizing the frequency of the start moment to judge the abrupt change, this method would improve the situations of missing and the false detection, which were happening by using the traditional method.
-Figure 5d is a phase diagram of the "start-end" states, and each point in the figure represents a detection result.
-The x axis is the start state, and the v axis is the end state.
+By utilizing the frequency of the start moment to judge the abrupt change, this method would improve the situations of missing and false detection, which were happening when using the traditional method.
+Figure 5d is a phase diagram of the "start-end" states, and each point in the figure represents a detection result: the x axis is the start state, and the y axis is the end state.